Bidets Provide Easy, Soothing Hygiene for Colorectal Cancer Patients | Toiletseats.com

 A Bidet Option on a Secure, Raised Toilet Seat

 Post-surgery discomfort can make you reconsider how badly you really need to use the toilet.
-If you hesitate because of pain lowering onto the seat, or how twisting to wipe aggravates your incision site, there are products that alleviate this.
+If you hesitate because of pain lowering onto the seat, or if twisting to wipe aggravates your incision site, there are products that alleviate this.

-One option is the Bemis Independence Assurance raised toilet seat with a personal wash bidet.
+One is the Bemis Independence Assurance raised toilet seat with a personal wash bidet.
 The seat itself is 3” and comes with Support Arms for additional security.
-The bidet operates easily, with a twist knob that controls water flow and stream strength.
+The bidet operates with a twist knob that controls water flow and stream strength.
 Together, the seat-and-bidet combo is ideal for easing discomfort and making personal cleansing easier and more effective.

 For more information about colorectal cancer, understanding treatment and advocacy options, please visit Fight Colorectal Cancer.